VHDPlus/vhdplus-website/docs/getstarted/getstarted_modelsim.md

 [ModelSim](/docs/getstarted#addional-programs) is required to use the simulator.

-In order to help with finding errors and not always have to program the fpga, you can simulate your program.
+In order to help with finding errors and not always have to program the FPGA, you can simulate your program.
 You can set the inputs of Main or a Component to trigger an operation and after running the simulation, you can see how the values of all signals change while running the code.
 This way, you have a lot of information to compare at a glance, which helps to find the error or check if your code works as expected.